ggoel1998/compress.o/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 # Prerequisites
-NodeJS
+-NodeJS
-Node Package Manager(NPM)
+-Node Package Manager(NPM)
-Express
+-Express
-MongoDB
+-MongoDB
-EJS
+-EJS
-shortID
+-shortID

 # Installation